IOHprofiler/IOHanalyzer/README.md

 1. local installation and execution (see [installation instructions](#install)) and
 2. a [web-based service](#server) that you can use right away.

+## Documentation

+The details on the experimentation and post-processing tool can be found on [arXiv.org](https://arxiv.org/abs/1810.05281).

 ## <a name="install"></a>Installation

 This software is mainly written in __R__.
 To run it directly from the source code, please install R environment first.
 The binary file and installation manual for R can be found here [https://cran.r-project.org/](https://cran.r-project.org/).